-Chemical and Mechanical Recycling in Tire Manufacturing
+Chemical and Mechanical Recycling of Tires

 End-of-life tires present a significant materials recovery challenge, with over 1 billion waste tires generated annually worldwide.
 Current recycling methods recover only 20-30% of tire materials effectively, while traditional thermal treatments often produce low-grade carbon black with high ash content (>15%) and contaminated oil fractions that limit reuse potential.